TJCole03/Tomatoes/readme.md

 - Change PUT to DELETE in dropdown box on left
 - Press send
 - User has now deleted their tomato

+- User has successfully Created, Read, Updated, and Destroyed a tomato